-Paper: Kuan-Ting Yu, Maria Bauza, Nima Fazeli, and Alberto Rodriguez.
+Paper on dataset: Peter KT Yu, Maria Bauza, Nima Fazeli, and Alberto Rodriguez.
 More than a Million Ways to Be Pushed: A High-Fidelity Experimental Dataset of Planar Pushing.
 Best Paper Award Finalist at IROS 2016 (arXiv).

 Each data file corresponds to one straight push and contains the interaction forces and the positions of the object and the pusher.
 In particular, each file contains three kinds of measurement:

-Repeated data: we have also added the set of repeated trajectories described in the paper.
-You can now find them here.
 Friction map data: the image data for Fig 3 (a) in the paper is now available here.

 This new data set contains 100 repetitions of each push considered.
 The pusher follows a straight trajectory of 1cm long at 20mm/s and the pushed object is 'rect1'.
 The type of push considered have diferent initial contact angles and contact points:

 Here are the links to the surface materials we used from McMaster (US vendor).